Experts Home > Ian Reifowitz

 - Jewish identity

-Reifowitz is the author of the forthcoming book, "Obama's America: A Transformative Vision of Our National Identity," which will be published in the summer of 2012 by Potomac Books.
+Reifowitz is the author of the book, "Obama's America: A Transformative Vision of Our National Identity," (Potomac Books, 2012) which examines the president’s rhetorical attempt to transform our national identity by making it fully and equally inclusive of all Americans.

 His 2003 book, "Imagining an Austrian Nation: Joseph Samuel Bloch and the Search for a Multiethnic Austrian Identity," was published by East European Monographs and distributed by Columbia University Press.
-Previously, his historical research examined nationalism and ethnic identity in Austria-Hungary, with some focus on Jewish identity.
+His historical research examines nationalism and ethnic identity in Austria-Hungary, with a focus on Jewish identity.

-He has also published articles in The New Republic (online), Newsday, and the Post-Star (Glens Falls/Saratoga Springs, NY) on themes ranging from competing visions of American national identity on the left and the right, to American race relations, to a comparison of radical multiculturalism and the “Religious Right.”
+He has also published articles in Newsday, The Daily News, The New Republic, In These Times, The Post-Star, the Huffington Post and at Truthout on themes ranging from various political issues, to competing visions of American national identity on the left and the right, to American race relations, to a comparison of radical multiculturalism and the “Religious Right.”

 Reifowitz earned his Bachelor of Arts in History from Brown University, and his Master of Arts and Ph.D. in History from Georgetown University.
-He is the recipient of the Susan H. Turben Award for Excellence in Scholarship from the Empire State College Foundation.
+He is the recipient of the Susan H. Turben Award for Excellence in Scholarship from the Empire State College Foundation, and in 2014 received the S.U.N.Y.
+Chancellor’s Award for Excellence in Scholarship and Creative Activities.

 Search by Topic | Search by Name